Maltese Profile

 Age (weeks) 104 - 208.
 Achievement.
 Protective-aggressive behavior can become especially purposeful.
 Problem behvior appears to become self-rewarding, habitual.
 Corrections markedly more difficult.

-You may enjoy this site for more information about your Maltese
+Click HERE for even more helpful information about Maltese